 It’s common to say that one should “never judge a book by its cover.”
 While that expression is true metaphorically, the literal translation of this expression is inaccurate when it comes to your book’s cover.
-The cover of your masterpiece is the first impression the reader will have of your book, so it is unwise to overlook the importance of a clean, professional-looking cover.
+The book cover design of your masterpiece is the first impression the reader will have of your book, so it is unwise to overlook the importance of a clean, professional-looking cover.

 Now, let’s take a deep dive now into what makes a quality, professional-looking cover.